jboss-developer/jboss-jdg-quickstarts/carmart-tx/README-tomcat.md

 All operations are done in a transactional context.
 In order to run the application in JBoss Enterprise Web Server 2 (EWS) or Tomcat 7, the standalone transaction manager from JBoss Transactions is used. _NOTE: Using the JBoss Transactions on Tomcat is an unsupported use case_

 When running this quickstart on JBoss Enterprise Web Server 2 or Tomcat 7, you must use only the "library-tomcat" maven profile.
-This profile only enables "library" mode.

 System requirements